preactjs/preact-www/content/en/guide/v10/api-reference.md

 `h(type, props, ...children)`

 Returns a Virtual DOM Element with the given `props`.
-Virtual DOM Elements are lightweight descriptions of a node in your application's UI heirarchy, essentially an object of the form `{ type, props }`.
+Virtual DOM Elements are lightweight descriptions of a node in your application's UI hierarchy, essentially an object of the form `{ type, props }`.

 After `type` and `props`, any remaining parameters are collected into a `children` Array.
 Children may be any of the following: